Colorful World of the Gypsy Horse – Dilutes

 This young Gypsy stallion named Harrie of Vines breeding is a carrier of both cream and pearl.
 He is black based with an agouti gene.
 This makes him a Buckskin Pearl.

 If a horse is homozygous for pearl and red-based, the dilution will be to a uniform apricot color with green or tan eyes.
-As of yet, a homozygous pearl Gypsy Horse has not been noted.
-That is not to say one has not existed, just that if it has no one knew.
-For an example of a homozygous pearl we have the lovely Andalusian stallion (photo from Aztec Stud).

 There are many more combinations of these color and dilution genes that will undoubtedly come up in future articles.
 However, we have now touched on not just all the Gypsy Horse colors, but a few extras, as well.
 We hope you have enjoyed the series.